 Lead Standard.
 The Housing and Community Development Act of 1992, Pub.
-L. 102-550, Title X, sections 1031 and 1032, 106 Stat.
-3672 (1992), required the Secretary of Labor to issue an interim final lead standard.
+L. 102-550, Title X, sections 1031 and 1032, 105 Stat.
+3672 (1992), required the Secretary of Labor to Issue an interim final lead standard.

-EXTENSION OF COVERAGE
+EXTENSION OF COVERAGE.

 Sometimes a statute may make some OSH Act provisions applicable to certain entities that are not subject to those provisions by the terms of the OSH Act.
 For example, the Congressional Accountability Act of 1995, Pub.
-1. 104-1, 109 Stat.
+L. 104-1, 109 Stat.
 3, (1995), extended certain OSH Act coverage, such as the duty to comply with Section 5 of the OSH Act, to the Legislative Branch.
-Among other provisions, this legislation authorizes the General Coursel of the OSH Act to inspect places of employment and issue a citation or notice to correct the violation found.
+Among other provisions, this legislation authorizes the General Counsel of the Office of Compliance within the Legislative Branch to exercise the authority granted to the Secretary of Labor in the OSH Act to inspect places of employment and issue a citation or notice to correct the violation found.
 This statute does not make all the provisions of the OSH Act applicable to the Legislative Branch.
-Another example is the Medicare Prescription Drug, Improvement, and Modernization Act of 2003, Tible TX, Section 947, Pub.
+Another example is the Medicare Prescription Drug, Improvement, and Modernization Act of 2003, Title DC, Section 947, Pub.
 L. 108-173, 117 Stat.
 2066 (2003), which requires public hospitals not otherwise subject to the OSH Act to comply with OSHA's Bloodborne Pathogens standard, 29 CFR 1910.1030.
-This statute provides for the imposition and fails to comply with OSHA's Bloodborne Pathogens standard.
+This statute provides for the imposition and collection of civil money penalties by the Department of Health and Human Services in the event that a hospital falls to comply with OSHA's Bloodborne Pathogens standard.